By Dr S Alexander

 Licence size is the total of the number of children a centre can have on the premises for the purposes of care and education at any one time.

-Group size (also called class size) is the specific number of children grouped together within a facility who interact together with the same teacher/s in a specially assigned space or classroom.
+Group size (also called class size) is the specific number of children grouped together within a facility who interact together with the same teacher/s in their own assigned space or classroom.

 A Controversial and Highly Problematic Regulation Change